humdrum-tools/humdrum-documentation/tool/deg/index.md

 applications, this interpretation of the minor-scale seventh degree may cause difficulties.

-The **deg** command is able to translate any of the pitch-related representations listed below.
+The <span class="tool">deg</span> command is able to translate any of the pitch-related representations listed below.
 For descriptions of the various input representations (including `**deg`) refer to Section 2 *(Representation Reference)* of this reference manual.

-It is recommended that output files produced using the **deg** command should be given names with the distinguishing \`.deg\' extension.
+It is recommended that output files produced using the <span class="tool">deg</span> command should be given names with the distinguishing \`.deg\' extension.

 > >   ----------- ----------------------------------------------------------------------